Free Trial

 What is First Trust Value Line Dividend Index Fund's current short interest?

 Short interest is the volume of First Trust Value Line Dividend Index Fund shares that have been sold short but have not yet been closed out or covered.
-As of May 31st, investors have sold 118,000 shares of FVD short.
+As of May 31st, traders have sold 118,000 shares of FVD short.
 0.06% of First Trust Value Line Dividend Index Fund's shares are currently sold short.
 Learn More on First Trust Value Line Dividend Index Fund's current short interest.

 Which institutional investors are shorting First Trust Value Line Dividend Index Fund?